 The United Nations defines community development as “A process where community members come together to take collective action and generate solutions to common problems.”
 Community wellbeing (economic, social, environmental, and cultural) often evolves from this grassroots action.

 New Zealand is investing in regions that are ready to energise their efforts.
 The Alpine Community Development Trust won a three-year grant from the Department of Internal Affairs to fund a Community Development Scheme for the Upper Clutha between 2016-2019.
 Additional support during this time came from a number of local funders including the Callis Trust, Wanaka Rotary, Elsie & Ray Armstrong Trust, QLDC, and a number of business and individual donations.
 Subsequently LINK obtained its funding from Lottery Community, QLDC, and the Callis Trust to fund our activities and events in 2019-20.

 Wanaka is at a crucial point in our development, needing to build a strategic, coordinated community infrastructure to accommodate our high growth rate and future-proof our success as a region.
 More and more people are flocking here, with growth being both our opportunity and our challenge.
 Opportunity because more people in the Upper Clutha bring money to fuel the economy, innovative ideas to inspire, and children to be nurtured and grown in our local paradise.
 Challenge because all those people need places to live, jobs, schools, health care, and ways to enjoy our spectacular environment without destroying its beauty.

-The Local Government Reform Act of 2012 eliminated councils’ responsibility for community wellbeing.
-This has resulted in decentralisation and absence of responsibility for the heart and mind of our community.
-There are many talented people who are passionate about picking up where local government left off, but the organisations they create to do good are sometimes uncoordinated, siloed, and replicate effort.
+Wanaka has many talented, engaged people in the community sector, but as we’ve grown the organisations they create to do good are sometimes uncoordinated, siloed, and replicate effort.
 Multiple organisations with similar goals often tap the same talent and funding pools.

 Community wellbeing can’t happen without an effective infrastructure that supports that growth.
-The Community Development Scheme allows us to work with leaders across community sectors to build unexpected partnerships and produce innovative solutions that make the most of our strengths.
+We work with leaders across community sectors to build unexpected partnerships and produce innovative solutions that make the most of our strengths.

 HOW WE FIT